 Should we build custom evaluation tooling or buy an existing platform?

 Start with what you have.
 Schema validation and deterministic checks are scripts in your existing CI.
-LLM-as-judge needs API access and a written rubric.
+For LLM-as-judge, DeepEval is open-source and pytest-native — it integrates into existing test runners without a vendor contract.
 Buy a platform when you cross fifty regular AI users and the operational cost of maintaining custom tooling exceeds the vendor cost.
 Buying earlier means you adopt someone else's quality model before you have your own.
+One heuristic: if your team can't articulate what metric threshold the vendor is enforcing, you're not ready to outsource the rubric.

 How do we handle teams that resist quality gates because they slow down workflows?

 Reframe the gate as a speed investment.
 Pull the data on rework — the hours per week the team currently burns fixing AI outputs that were accepted without review.
 A two-minute automated check that prevents a two-hour rework cycle is throughput, not friction.
-Resistance evaporates when the cost of "no gate" is on the same dashboard as the cost of "gate."
+If resistance persists, look at the gate itself: a 6-minute LLM call on every PR is genuinely slow.
+The fix is the pipeline architecture (cheap deterministic checks first, LLM gate only on borderline cases), not the resistance conversation.

 What is the right ratio of automated checks to human review?